 401(a) Retirement Plan and 457 Deferred Compensation Plan

-The Colorado County Officials and Employees Retirement Association (CCOERA) is a non-profit association formed to provide retirement benefits to employees of Colorado local governments.
-As an employee of a CCOERA member employer, you have the ability to participate in one of the most unique retirement savings programs available to public employees.
-GVH does not offer any loans on any funds in CCOERA accounts.
+The Colorado Retirement Association (CRA) is a non-profit association formed to provide retirement benefits to employees of Colorado local governments.
+As an employee of a CRA member employer, you have the ability to participate in one of the most unique retirement savings programs available to public employees.
+GVH does not offer any loans on any funds in CRA accounts.

 - Part-Time Staff: at one year of employment in part-time status, staff are offered the opportunity to enroll in a 457 Deferred Compensation plan.
 Staff can contribute up to IRS guidelines, and GVH will match 50% up to 3% pre-tax contribution.